Human Services Associate

 Learn by doing.

 Full program course offerings are now available at Ashland, New Richmond, Rice Lake and Superior.
-Take courses online, by interactive television, and in person in a traditional classroom setting.
+Take courses online, by interactive television, flex, Your Choice and in person in a traditional classroom setting.

 Convenient for You